Medically reviewed by Kristin Hall, FNP

 The most common risks associated with doxycycline include: diarrhea, esophageal irritation and increased sensitivity to sunlight that can result in sunburns and skin irritation after minimal exposure.

-Taking certain medications and supplements may reduce the effectiveness of doxycycline, so talk to your doctor about everything you take.
+Taking certain medications and supplements may reduce the effectiveness of doxycycline, so talk to your healthcare provider about everything you take.

 Avoid antacids with magnesium, aluminum and calcium, calcium and iron supplements, or take doxycycline at least two hours before or six hours after these medications.

-Also be sure to tell your doctor if you’re taking drugs like penicillin, barbiturates, carbamazepine, phenytoin or anticoagulant therapy
+Also be sure to tell your healthcare provider if you’re taking drugs like penicillin, barbiturates, carbamazepine, phenytoin or anticoagulant therapy

 Some side effects may be signs of a serious reaction, so contact your healthcare provider if you experience: nausea, vomiting, appetite loss, itching of the rectum, tongue swelling, anxiety, back pain, throat irritation, fever, chest pain, blurred vision, headache, hives, bleeding or bruising, joint pain or other side effects that are disruptive.